 Taking a look at TADO, an app that control the heating and cooling of the room, while connecting to a device which has been attached to the room.
 This is the best example of the perfect combination of enterprise apps and Internet of Things.

 Even as the usage of home used medical devices is increasing to decrease the rate of people going to the doctor for minor things.
 Connecting these devices with sensors and thereby transmitting all the data on the device into an app and then in a smartphone.

 Healthcare applications of IoT are: Chronic Disease Management, Remote Clinical Monitoring and Assisted Living and Wellness and Preventive Care.

 According to a new report from MarketResearch.com, “the healthcare Internet of Things market segment is poised to hit $117 billion by 2020.”

 A new trend or change always brings fear and hope both alongside it.
 Fear of the risk involved and hope for the chances of success.
-Internet of Things is a huge change that is seeping in the technological world.
+Internet of Things development s a huge change that is seeping in the technological world.
 While some industries are still waiting for others to take the risk first, others have already plunged into the vortex of change and in short, this adaption of IoT and Apps is helping them too.

 You may also like,